raspberrypilearning/fart-detector/WORKSHEET.md

 So the challenge we face is being able to read an *analogue* signal on a *digital* computer.
 The Raspberry Pi GPIO pins can be used as inputs or outputs.
 Output mode is for when you want to supply voltage to something like an LED or a BUZZER.
 In input mode each pin has a value which can be read in code to detect voltage.
 In both cases though the pin can either be `HIGH` or `LOW`, binary 1 or 0.
 So they are digital only.

 How can we solve this?
-One way would be to use an ADC chip (Analogue to Digital Converter) or something like an Arduino.
-By connecting the output of the air quality sensor to an input of the ADC it will convert the analogue voltage level from the sensor to digital number in code.
-However this does complicate matters slightly.
+One way would be to use an ADC chip ([Analogue to Digital Converter](http://en.wikipedia.org/wiki/Analog-to-digital_converter)) or something like an [Arduino](http://arduino.cc/en/Main/Products).
+By connecting the output of the air quality sensor to the input of an ADC we can convert the analogue voltage level from the sensor to digital number in our code.
+However this does complicate matters slightly...

 In practise we just want to make an alarm sound when a fart has been detected so everyone can run!